Table of Contents

 Introduction

-Native American proverbs are a rich source of wisdom and insight passed down for generations.
+Native American proverbs are a pure and ancient source of wisdom and insight passed down for generations.

 These proverbs are not just catchy sayings or clever metaphors, but nuggets of truth that reflect a deep understanding of life, connection to mother nature, and human wisdom.